How to Start a Pet Accessories Business: 5 Essential Tools for Beginners

 Email Marketing

-Want your shop to pop up in searches?
-Use natural phrases buyers actually search (e.g., “personalized dog bandana,” “eco-friendly cat collar”) in titles and descriptions.
-Great photos and genuine reviews do as much for rankings as keywords.
+Use natural phrases buyers search (e.g., “eco-friendly cat collar”) in titles and descriptions.
+If you’re at the pet business startup stage, spell out sizing, materials, and care in plain language—those details help shoppers and search engines.
+Great photos and genuine reviews help rankings as much as keywords.

 Making Your First Sales